AdrianTheHacker/Youtube-Video-Generator-Bot/README.md

 Getting short segment of background video from stock footage | August 20, 2023 | August 18, 2023
 Combining mp3 file with video from stock footage | August 21, 2023 | August 18, 2023
 Getting stories or text from an API of some sort | August 22, 2023 | August 21, 2023
-Making the videos and storing them in a output-video directory | August 24, 2023 | N/A
-Uploading newly created video to youtube (Proof of concept 1.0) | August 26, 2023 | N/A
+Making the videos and storing them in a output-video directory (Proof of concept 0.5) | August 24, 2023 | N/A Uploading newly created video to youtube (Proof of concept 1.0) | August 26, 2023 | N/A
 Adding subtitles over top of video (Proof of concept 1.5) | August 30, 2023 | N/A